-Aliye Cornish has extensive experience both in arts management and historical performance, and in May 2019 was elected an Associate of the Royal Academy of Music (ARAM) for making a significant contribution to the music profession.
+Aliye Cornish Moore is an experienced arts manager and performer, and in May 2019 was elected an Associate of the Royal Academy of Music (ARAM) for making a significant contribution to the music profession.

 As a period instrumentalist she has appeared with Arcangelo, the English Baroque Soloists, the Dunedin Consort and Irish Baroque Orchestra.

 She currently holds the position of Vice Chair for the Equality, Diversity and Inclusion Committee of the Musicians Union (UK) and represents the IBO on the Board of Directors for the European Early Music Network (REMA).

 Doireann has been playing music since the age of 6, first learning violin before later commencing cello lessons.
 This has led to her to play with many different ensembles from a young age as well as having a background in choral singing.
 During her time in the MTU Cork School of music, she became aware of her love of conducting and specialised in it throughout the degree.
 In addition to her conducting opportunities in CSM with lecturers Tom Doyle and Conor Palliser, she has recently assisted Sinead Hayes, James Kavanagh and received tuition from Robert Houlihan.